Bogo56/RecipeApp/README.md

 * The **Frontend** part **is the main focus of this** project.
 The only purpose of the API is to feed data to the RecipeAPP, so the API itself is minimalistic with basic authentication.

 ## Check out the Project
 As I mentioned, I have deployed the frontend part to Heroku - so you can play around with it.
-Here is the link: https://recipe-app-2022.herokuapp.com/#467
+Here is the link(NOT Mobile responsive): https://recipe-app-2022.herokuapp.com/#467

 Login with these credentials.
 It will ask them from you once you try to search.